vega/editor/README.md

 ### Local Testing & Debugging

-The editor is useful for testing if you are involved in Vega development.
-To use vega from another directory on your computer, use npm link.
-For this, run `npm link` in the vega directory and then `npm link vega` in the vega-editor directory.
-You can do the same for Vega-Lite (run `npm link` in Vega-Lite directory and `npm link vega-lite` here).
+The editor is useful for testing if you are involved in Vega and Vega-Lite development.
+To use Vega from another directory on your computer, use npm link.
+For this, run `npm link` in the Vega and Vega-Lite directories.
 Then link vega-lite and vega into `vendor` with `npm run link`.
+This script also automatically links the node modules to your local Vega and Vega-Lite.